 However, in exchange for using a large modulus, the commitment and proof system obtained by compiling the commitment of $[YAZ^+19]$ with our techniques allow to batch many range proofs extremely efficiently: we can essentially perform up to n range proofs in parallel for the cost of a single range proof, even if range proofs have different ranges.
-This improves over the communication achieved by the best LWE-based range proofs $[YAZ^+19]$.
-Even compared to the more recent scheme of [BLLS20], which achieves very compact (single-shot) range proofs under the ring-SIS assumption, our approach starts to become more efficient from about 35 range proofs (and the efficiency gain scales linearly after that).
+This improves over the communication achieved by the best plain LWE-based range proofs $[YAZ^+19]$ .
 In the limit, when performing a large number of range proofs in parallel, we achieve about two orders of magnitude of communication reduction compared to the state of the art.
 The comparison is summarized on Table 2.